 Hidden and usual causes of fatigue in a modern society

 1.Insomnia is a significant cause of fatigue, as it is so prevalent that is hard to find a person that genuinely sleeps well.
-From the lack of sleep hygiene to low progesterone, low pregnenolone, low estrogen, high night cortisol due to chronic stress, insulin resistance and sleep apnea, fast MAO-A gene activity, low serotonin, low melatonin, exposure to cell phone radiation, WiFi, etc. causes can be multifaceted.
+From the lack of sleep hygiene to low progesterone, low pregnenolone, low estrogen, high night cortisol due to chronic stress, insulin resistance, and sleep apnea, fast MAO-A SNP activity, low serotonin, exposure to cell phone radiation, WiFi, etc. causes can be multifaceted.
 Instead of a sleeping pill that commonly gets prescribed by conventional doctors that treat the symptom the real cause must be found and corrected.

 3.Gut issues.
 The main source of energy comes from the complete oxidation of glucose.
 Amino acids are an essential source for neurotransmitter production.
 The digestive system produces glucose, glycerol, fatty acids and amino acids.
 If there is a problem with the digestive system: low gastric acidity, pancreatic insufficiency, SIBO, lucky gut, food allergies sensitivities, etc. may result in fatigue.
 It also adds to the nutritional and chemical cause of stress and jeopardies detoxification.

 5.Methylation issues can be a hidden cause of fatigue.
-Methylation is needed to produce a Methyl group donor necessary for many functions in the body: clearance of adrenaline, serotonin, dopamine, melatonin, DNA synthesis, switching on and off genes, production of creatine, attenuation of histamine production, free radicals clearing via glutathione, etc. Presence of specific genes, stress, gut issues, have metal toxicity, B12, B6, B2, folate deficiencies can alter smooth Methylation.
+Methylation is needed to produce a Methyl group donor necessary for many functions in the body: clearance of adrenaline, serotonin, dopamine, DNA synthesis, production of creatine, attenuation of histamine production, free radicals clearing via glutathione, etc. Presence of stress, gut issues, have metal toxicity, B12, B6, B2, folate deficiencies can alter smooth Methylation.

 7.Chronic medication overuse is a hidden cause of fatigue as often interfere with primary cell energy production.
 Some antihypertensive drugs, statins, steroids, sedatives, antidepressants, antihistaminics can cause tiredness and drowsiness often perceived as a lack of energy.